A pristine destination with the magnificent view to the restricted area of Nepal...

 Restricted Area Permit: USD 75 to USD 100 depending upon the season

 Manaslu Conservation Area Project (MCAP) Permit: USD 30 or Rs.3000

 Annapurna Conservation Area Project (ACAP) Permit: USD 30 or Rs.
 3000

 Physical Fitness for Manaslu Trek:

 Manaslu trek is a moderate trek into the Himalayas of Nepal covering an altitude above 5000 Meters, this makes the Manaslu trek a bit difficult due to the lower oxygen level.
 Trekkers need to hike 6-7 hours per day to accomplish the trail, but if we extend the number of days the hiking time will be reduced.
 This depends upon our time frame.

 So, it is suggested better to maintain continuous physical fitness, prior physical training is not required but is suggested if you don’t have good stamina, having strong determination and a positive attitude towards your destination is the only mantra for the success of the entire Manaslu Trek.

 Government Provision for Manaslu Trek:

-Manaslu Region is a restricted region in Nepal, until 1991 AD trekkers were forbidden to enter into Manaslu region but due to global increasing interest towards the Himalayas, the government of Nepal uplifted the restricted provision but with certain provision.
+Manaslu Region is a restricted region in Nepal, In 1991 AD trekkers were forbidden to enter the Manaslu region but due to global increasing interest in the Himalayas, the government of Nepal uplifted the restricted provision but with certain provisions.
 This includes:

 Trekkers into the Manaslu region must trek only with a registered trekking agency.